Nathan-Crabtree/NHNAC-website/Setting Up Your Development Environment.md

 ### Installing on Windows:

-*Note: It is strongly recommended that you complete the entire installation process with “Git Bash”.*
+*Note: It is mandatory that you complete the entire installation process on Windows with “Git Bash”.*

 To install Git on Windows, please download the installer from the following link: https://git-scm.com/download/win.